NcLang/how/README.md

 g
 ```
 where `LISTNAME` is to be replaced by the name of your Q&A list.
+You can now start filling your table with code snippets as follows.

 ### Publicly available Q&A lists